tomhealy1/pands-problem-set/README.md

 4. Enter input (string, float, int)
 5. Review output

-### The list of problems and brief outline of solution
+### The list of problems and brief outlines of solution
 <p>1. sumupto.py</p>
 <p>The problem is to request an input (integer) from the user and return printed to the screen the sum of all the values between
    one and that number.
 I used a "while" to accomplish this (while x is greater than zero) and added an if func when x is less that zero.